daryllxd/lifelong-learning/programming/ruby/rspec/the-rspec-book-ii-bdd-rspec.md

 _No explicit dependency on the database in this example._ Rails will try to load up the schema for the widgets table, but there are no DB interactions.

+##### Partial Mocking

+In the WidgetsController example, it is possible to get it to pass without ever actually finding a widget or updating its attributes. __As long as the controller method redirects to the widgets_path, that example passes.__

+So we separate examples that specify these details.
+We can set message expectations on the Widget class and instance instead of methods stubs.
+This is called _partial mocking._

+> By splitting the checks you are able to cover both stuff.

+    describe WidgetsController do
+      describe "PUT update with valid attributes"
+        it "finds the widget"
+          widget = Widget.new()
+          widget.stub(:update_attributes).and_return(true)

+          Widget.should_receive(:find).with("37").and_return(widget)

+          put :update, :id => 37
+        end

+        it "updates the widget's attributes" do
+          widget = Widget.new()
+          Widget.stub(:find).and_return(widget)

+          widget.should_receive(:update_attributes).and_return(true)

+          put :update, :id => 37
+        end
+      end
+    end

+The first example specifies that the WidgetsController finds the widget, _so we set an expectation that the Widget class should receive the find() method_.
+We need to program the widget to return true for update_attributes( ), but we’re not specifying that it is called in this example, so we just use a method stub.

+    WidgetsController
+      PUT update with valid attributes
+        finds the widget
+        updates the widget's attributes
+        redirects to the list of widgets

+(This is exactly what the heck happens.)

+#### One-Line Shortcut

+> This

+    customer = double('customer', :name => 'Bryan')

+> Is syntactic sugar for this:

+    customer = double('customer')
+    customer.stub(:name).and_return('Bryan')

+#### Implementation Injection

+> Differing returns based on the arguments

+    ages = double('ages')
+    ages.stub(:age_for) do |what|
+      if what == 'drinking' 21
+      elsif what == 'voting' 18
+      end
+    end

+#### Stub Chain

+> Custom AR implementation

+    Article.recent.published.authored_by(params[:author_id])

+> Instead of

+    recent      = double()
+    published   = double()
+    authored_by = double()
+    article     = double()
+    Article.stub(:recent).and_return(recent)
+    recent.stub(:published).and_return(published)
+    published.stub(:authored_by).and_return(article)

+> We do stub chain, which is

+    article = double()
+    Article.stub_chain(:recent, :published, :authored_by).and_return(article)

+#### More on Message Expectations

+__Counts__: If you can only receive a message once, use this:

+    mock_account.should_receive(:withdraw).exactly(1).times.

+__Negative Expectation__: If we want to only attempt to make connections after pinging a server, here's how you do it:

+     network_double.should_receive(:open_connection).never

+[TODO]

+#### When to Use Test Doubles and Test-Specific Extensions

+- __Isolation from Dependencies__: The problematic dependencies are the ones that are expensive to con- struct, involve external systems (network, servers, even the file system), have dependencies on other expensive objects, or function slowly.
+We want to isolate our examples from these dependencies because they complicate setup, slow down runtimes, and increase potential points of failure.

+- __Isolation from Nondeterminism__: Files get corrupted, disks fail, networks time out, and servers go down in the middle of running specs.
+This can lead to inconsistent and surprising results when we run our specs.

+    Local stuff such as random generators can have pseudo-random sequence tailored for the behavior being supplied.

+- __Making Progress Without Implemented Dependencies__: If another team hasn't finished whatever, you use stubs so you can focus on the task at hand.

+- __Interface Discovery__: We are able to find hidden stuff, this is known as interface discovery and is the cornerstone of mock objects.
+In cases like these, we can introduce a mock object, as an interface.
+This is a very powerful approach to writing OOP software.

+- __Focus on Role__: _We should think of roles rather than specific objects when we’re using mocks to discover interfaces._

+    In the logging example, the logger could be called a logger, a messenger, a recorder, a reporter, and so on.
+What the object is doesn’t matter in that example.
+The only thing that matters is that it represents an object that will act out the role of a logger at runtime.
+Based on that example, in order to act like a logger, the object has to respond to the log( ) method.

+    Focusing on roles rather than objects frees us up to assign roles to different objects as they come into existence.

+- __Focus on Interaction Rather Than State__: Object-oriented systems are all about interfaces and interactions.
+As such, it is more subject to change than the object’s interface.
+We can therefore keep specs more flexible and less brittle by avoiding reference to the internal state of an object.

+    Consider the logger example earlier this chapter.
+That is a perfect case for a message expectation, because we’re specifying an interaction with a collaborator, not an outcome.

+#### Risks and Trade-Offs

+- __Nested Doubles__: Doubles should be simple to set up and shallow as well.
+When we are nesting doubles, we are working with a preexisting design that may have some coupling problems.

+- __Absence of Coverage__: When we’re using mock objects in dynamic languages like Ruby, it is possible to change an object’s API and forget to change the examples that mock that same API.

+- __Brittle Examples__: The biggest pitfall of over-use of mocks is that examples can become brittle.
+The more we specify about interactions with dependencies in an example, the more likely that example will be impacted by changes to other code in the system.
+This is the same impact that any highly coupled code has on a system.

 ## Tools and Integration